chef/chef-web-docs/chef_master/source/aws_marketplace.rst

 #.
 Associate the IAM role for backup access.
 #.
 Run the CloudFormation template to create the Chef Automate instance.

-Install the Chef DK
+Install the ChefDK
 -----------------------------------------------------
-While the Amazon Machine Images (AMI) for Chef Automate is provisioning, download and install the `Chef development kit </install_dk.html>`__.
-The Chef development kit is a collection of tools and libraries that are packaged together to make it easy to develop cookbooks and resources for a Chef / Chef Automate environment.
+While the Amazon Machine Images (AMI) for Chef Automate is provisioning, download and install the `Chef Development Kit </install_dk.html>`__.
+The Chef Development Kit is a collection of tools and libraries that are packaged together to make it easy to develop cookbooks and resources for a Chef / Chef Automate environment.
 You'll need this to interact with Chef Automate and Chef server from the command line.

 Configure Chef Automate
 -----------------------------------------------------